DDDtools/AdvancedScale/README.md

 ### 3. Face Handles

 > **`Face Handles`** are located at the center of each face.
-Drag a handle to scale the selection along a single axis while the opposite face remains fixed.
+Drag a handle to scale the selection along a single axis while the opposite face remains fixed
 >
 > <p align="center">
 >   <img src="Images/Gif_1.gif" height="300">